-American shad were introduced to the American west in 1871 when fish were released in major rivers up and down the Pacific coast.
+American shad were introduced to the American West in 1871 when fish were released in major rivers up and down the Pacific coast.
 Today millions of shad still return to the Sacramento, Umpqua, Siuslaw, Columbia, Willamette and other rivers.
-Plankton eaters, the American shad is the biggest of the herring species and averages three to five pounds.
+Plankton eaters, American shad are the biggest of the herring species and average three to five pounds.
 They bite and fight with abandon.

 Rob Crandall targets shad with a fly rod.
-His favorite setup is a 5-weight equipped with a 12- to 15-feet sink tip, a 30-inch Maxima leader and a pink, orange or chartreuse shad dart.
+His favorite setup is a five-weight equipped with a 12- to 15-feet sink tip, a 30 inch Maxima leader and a pink, orange or chartreuse shad dart.

 When we had three anchors overboard to hold the boat in the heavy current, Crandall made a short cast to demonstrate to Gus how to present the fly.
 A moment later, a shad grabbed, ripped ten feet of line off the reel and broke the surface in a gill-rattling tail-walk.